Miami Ceiling Collapse Attorney

 A ceiling collapse accident can cause severe head and brain injuries, spinal cord injuries, bone fractures, contusions, lacerations, and exposure to harmful substances (e.g., asbestos, which is present in many older buildings).
 The cause of a ceiling collapse accident may be poor construction, lack of building maintenance, compromised structural integrity, or an unsafe construction zone.
 More than one party may be liable for damages.

-If you suffered injuries or a loved one died in a Florida ceiling collapse accident, contact the Flanagan Personal Injury & Wrongful Death Law Firm, P.A.
+If you suffered injuries or a loved one died in a Miami ceiling collapse accident, contact our law firm today.
 We have experience with collapsing structures and other premises liability claims.
 We know exactly how to litigate these cases and fight for fair financial recovery for our clients.
 We take cases on a contingency basis, so you don’t pay unless we win.

 Why Choose Us